kumakumarb/kuma_lib/README.md

 ## Usage

-For include all liblaries, please write `require 'kuma_lib'`.
+For include all libraries, please write `require 'kuma_lib'`.
 If you want to include only 1 library, please write such as `require 'kuma_lib/priority_queue'`.

-Please check docs(japaneses only) for more information.
+Please check docs (japaneses only) for more information.

 ## Development